feredean/node-api-starter/README.md

 ## Deploying to Kubernetes

 First you need to have an `.env.prod` file that has all the secrets that will be used in production.
-We then create a `node-starter` secret that we will later load in our API deployment.
+A `node-starter` secret needs to be created, it is used by the API deployment.

 ```zsh
 kubectl create secret generic node-starter --from-env-file=.env.prod
 ```

-Notice that in `deployment.yaml` we load our environment from the node-starter secret
+Notice that in `deployment.yaml` the environment is loaded from the node-starter secret

 ```yaml
 envFrom: